Threat Assessment Overview and Procedure

 - For safety issues/immediate emergency (see above 1-3) call Campus Police (304) 336-8021 or 911

-- Please click on incident-referral form to print a copy of the form.
+- Please click on incident-referral form to submit a referral.

 Behavior Intervention Team Member Office Phone Numbers

 2. Associate Dean of Student Affairs/Director of Housing & Residence Life, Marcella Snyder 304.336.8345